dragosrobertn/KNContactsPicker/README.md

   - Pull to Dismiss

 Coming soon:
-- Extra contact info under
+- Extra contact info under name
 - Contact sort order
 - Contact display order
+- More modular contact property approach

 Make sure your app (the host app) has provided a `Privacy - Contacts Usage Description` in your `Info.plist`.
 It's also recommended that you check that contact authorisation is granted.